gmontoya/lilac/README.md

 Endpoints
 ---------

-* Virtuoso endpoints can be set up using the scripts:
+* A federation of Virtuoso endpoints can be set up using the scripts:

-`$ cd lilachome/scripts`
+`$ cd scripts`

-`# creates the dockers for all the federations`
+`# creates the dockers for all the endpoints in the federations`

 `$ ./createDockers.sh`